LatinScribe/BetaGoZero/README.md

 # Instructions

-1) Download our source code, unzip the folder.
-Be doubly sure that all files and folders are in the same level/folder in your directory\
+1) Download our source code (either directly or from releases), unzip the folder.
+Be doubly sure that all files and folders are in the same level/folder in your directory.\
  \
 It should look something like this:\
 ![image](Images/Directory_example.png)
-2) Open with the Python editor of your choice, install all stuff'n'things in requirements.txt
+2) Open with the Python editor of your choice, install all stuff 'n' things in requirements.txt

 3) Run our main.py, follow the prompts in the python console.
 Please